bun-press/bunpress/memory-bank/progress.md

 5. **CLI Interface**: ✅ Basic CLI commands work for project initialization and development.
 6. **Basic Styling**: ✅ Tailwind CSS integration is working for styling.
 7. **Content Loading**: ✅ Markdown content loading and processing pipeline is functional.
-8. **Routing**: ✅ Basic routing for content pages is implemented.
+8. **Routing**: ✅ Basic routing for content pages is implemented and fully tested.
-9. **Testing**: ✅ Testing framework is set up with key unit tests.
+9. **Testing**: ✅ Testing framework is set up with all components having unit tests.
 10. **Plugin System**: ✅ Plugin system is fully operational with hooks for build lifecycle and content transformation.
 11. **Image Optimization**: ✅ Image optimizer plugin added with capabilities for format conversion, resizing, and compression.
+12. **SEO Optimization**: ✅ SEO plugin implemented with meta tags, OpenGraph, Twitter Cards, robots.txt, and sitemap generation.
+13. **RSS Feed**: ✅ RSS feed plugin implemented for generating RSS feeds with configurable options.
+14. **Search Index**: ✅ Search index plugin implemented for generating a JSON-based search index for client-side search functionality.

 ## In Progress

 1. **Documentation**: 🔄 Documentation needs to be expanded for all features and APIs.
 2. **Error Handling**: 🔄 Need to improve error handling and user-friendly error messages.
 3. **Performance Optimization**: 🔄 Optimize performance for large content sets.
-4. **Advanced Plugins**: 🔄 More plugins to enhance functionality (search, sitemap, SEO, etc.).
+4. **Advanced Plugins**: 🔄 More plugins to enhance functionality (analytics integration, etc.).

 ## Next Steps

 1. **Additional Plugins**: Create more plugins to enhance functionality:
-   - Search indexing plugin
-   - SEO optimization plugin
-   - Sitemap generation plugin
-   - RSS feed generation plugin
+   - Analytics integration plugin
    - Syntax highlighting improvements

 2. **Developer Experience**: